ped-dyn-emp/PeTrack/docs/source/recognition/machine-learning.md

 model
 : Here you can upload your preferred model for recognition.
 The default models can be found in the [Downloads](#downloads) section.
-The model has to be in the `.onnx` format and either be trained on YOLOv5 or YOLOv8.
+The model has to be in the `.onnx` format and either be trained on YOLOv5 or YOLOv8 to YOLOv11.

 class names
 : Here you can upload a `.names` file that lists all the used classes line by line, if you have more than one.
 When using the default model,